your-ko/link-validator/README.md

 ## GitHub Actions Setup

-Link-validator can be used either as an independent GitHub workflow or as a GitHub action.
+The link-validator can be used either as an independent GitHub workflow or as a GitHub action.

 ### GitHub action

-This can be added, for example, to the workflow that runs on PR.
-In this case, if there are broken links in the documentation, the step will fail (this will be improved in future releases)
+This can be added, for example, to a workflow that runs on PRs.
+In this case, if there are broken links in the documentation, the step will fail (this will be improved in future releases).

 ```yaml
     - name: Link validation